davidaustinarcher/toolkit/tasks/contrast/readme.md

 1. Create Kenna Data Importer connector in Kenna (example name: Contrast KDI)
 1. Manually run the connector with the json from step 1
 1. Click on the name of the connector to get the connector id
-1. Run the task with RiskIQ Keys and Kenna Key/connector id
+1. Run the task with Contrast credentials and Kenna Key/connector id

 ### Example call: